 How host notifications work

-To alert employees when their visitor arrive, Envoy needs to “know” two pieces of information: First, which employee the visitor is meeting?
+To alert employees when their visitor arrives, Envoy needs to “know” two pieces of information: First, which employee is the visitor meeting?
 And second, what is that employee’s contact information?

 When the visitor signs in, the visitor will type the employee’s name in the host field.
 Then, Envoy will locate the employee’s contact information in the directory and send the host notification.